-Earlier versions of PGD have allowed the creation of logical replication slots on nodes that can provide a feed of the logical changes happening to the data within the database.
+Earlier versions of PGD have allowed the creation of logical replication slots on nodes that can provide a feed of the logical changes happening to the data in the database.
 These logical replication slots have been local to the node and not replicated.
-Apart from only replicating changes on the particular node, this has presented challenges when faced with node failover within the cluster.
-In that scenario, a consumer of the logical replication off a node which fails has no replica of the slot on another node to continue consuming from.
+Apart from only replicating changes on the particular node, this behavior has presented challenges when faced with node failover in the cluster.
+In that scenario, a consumer of the logical replication off a node that fails has no replica of the slot on another node to continue consuming from.

-While solutions to this can be engineered using a subscriber-only node as an intermediary, it does significantly raise the cost of logical replication.
+While solutions to this can be engineered using a subscriber-only node as an intermediary, it significantly raises the cost of logical replication.